 We award the PhD in English, Concentration in Creative Writing (one of the top 15 in the US, as ranked by Poets & Writers) and the Master of Fine Arts in Creative Writing.

 Creative Writing Program students enjoy the benefits of living and writing in Atlanta, an international city with a vibrant literary culture, and great art, music, and food.
-Our students come from all over—Oregon, Tennessee, California, Arkansas, Illinois, and even Georgia.
+Our students come from all over—Oregon, Tennessee, California, Nigeria, New York, and even Georgia.
 Those students publish novels and collections of poems and stories, place work in top literary magazines, and win important prizes, fellowships, and contests.

-Our faculty includes David Bottoms (poetry), Beth Gylys (poetry), John Holman (fiction), Sheri Joseph (fiction), and Josh Russell (fiction).
-In fall 2020, we will welcome a new faculty member in creative nonfiction/poetry.
-Every member of the Creative Writing Program faculty has published with top commercial, independent, or university presses two or more books that have received significant critical attention, and has received two or more major awards, honors, or fellowships, including the Whiting Writer’s Award, the Walt Whitman Award, The Grub Street National Book Prize, and fellowships from the National Endowment for the Arts, the Guggenheim Foundation, and the Bread Loaf Writers’ Conference.
+Our faculty includes Danielle Cadena Duellen (poetry & creative nonfiction), Beth Gylys (poetry), John Holman (fiction), Sheri Joseph (fiction), and Josh Russell (fiction & creative nonfiction).
+Every member of the Creative Writing Program faculty has published with top commercial, independent, or university presses three or more books that have received significant critical attention.
+They have received the Whiting Writer’s Award, the Grub Street National Book Prize, the Utah Book Award, the GLCA New Writers Award, and fellowships from the National Endowment for the Arts, Yaddo, the MacDowell Collony, and the Bread Loaf Writers’ Conference.

 The Georgia State University Creative Writing Program is home to the award-winning Five Points: A Journal of Literature and Art, and the student-edited literary magazine New South.